tomvanswam/compass-card/README.md

 No changes needed to the card.
 The configuration will update to the correct version, and your card is v1.0.0 ready.

+If the compass-card is inside another card (horizontal/vertical-stack), use the visual editor menu to navigate to the compass-card.
+It will update to the new config.

 ### Manual update procedure

 See following YAML examples of a full v0.x.x config and its v1.0.0 equivalent